molpopgen/libsequence/doc/md/tutorial.md

 As with Sequence::Seq, there are two pure virtuals member functions, Sequence::PolyTable::read and Sequence::PolyTable::print.
 A valid class must publicly inherit from Sequence::PolyTable and define these functions.
 The library defines the following three classes that publicly inherit from the base class:

-* Sequence::SimData is intended to represent binary variation data in the format used by Dick Hudson's coalescent simulation program [ms](http://home.uchicago.edu/~rhudson1/source/mksamples.html).
+* Sequence::SimData is intended to represent binary variation data in the format used by Dick Hudson's coalescent simulation program \cite Hudson:2002vy.
 This is the "standard" format used for simulating biallelic sites, and the character states have a very specific meaning: 0 = the ancestral state, 1 = the derived state.
 See the example program msstats.cc for how to read these objects in from streams, and the documentation for the file Sequence/SimDataIO.hpp for how to read/write from gzipped streams, binary streams, etc.
 * Sequence::PolySites This is a generic/catch-all class for nucleotide-based SNP data.
 * Sequence::SimpleSNP This class handles the format used by the software described in [Hudson (2001)](http://www.genetics.org/content/159/4/1805.abstract).